Skip to content

 Opinions also differ among people with a protocol-centric definition of the Fediverse

-• People who focus on the Fediverse's long history of being defined in terms of multiple platforms don't Bluesky's use of AT as a reason to exclude them.
+• People who focus on the Fediverse's long history of being defined in terms of multiple protocols don't Bluesky's use of AT as a reason to exclude them.

-• People who take an ActivityPub-centric view of today's Fediverse, and see bridging like BridgeFed and/or non-Mastodon platforms like Friendica as valid connectivity, include Bluesky.
+• People who take an ActivityPub-centric view of today's Fediverse, and see bridging like BridgyFed and/or non-Mastodon platforms like Friendica as valid connectivity, also include Bluesky.

 • People who take a ActivityPub-only view and don't see bridging and/or non-Mastodon platforms like Friendica as valid connectivity exclude Bluesky